STAR Method: The Ultimate Technique to Ace Your Interviews

 The Importance of Preparation Before an Interview

-The importance of preparation before an interview cannot be overstated.
+Preparation before an interview must be balanced.
 It is the most crucial step in the interview process.
 The first impression is always the best, and it is vital to make a good one.

 To prepare for an interview, it would be best to research the organization or company you are interviewing with.